-40. LEGAL PROCEEDING AGAINST A SUBSTANTIAL SHAREHOLDER
+37. LEGAL PROCEEDING AGAINST A FORMER SUBSTANTIAL SHAREHOLDER

-Novel Blaze is a guarantor of the Promissory Note 1 (Note 27) issued by the Company to Chance Talent Management Limited ("Chance Talent") on 19 June 2015.
+Novel Blaze, a former substantial shareholder of the Company, was a guarantor of the Promissory Note 1 (Note 26) issued by the Company to Chance Talent Management Limited ("Chance Talent") on 19 June 2015.